Support and Resistance Trading Guide

 You will want to note that price will not always return to a former “reaction low” as mentioned by Murphy in the quote above.

-There will be times where price will return to the former area of resistance and that zone will act as support as buyers enter the market.
+There will be times when price will return to the former area of resistance and that zone will act as support as buyers enter the market.

-This is a simple and objective price action method to identify your support and resistance zones using pure market structure.
-You can also use prior day high and lows for your financial instrument but with markets heading to 24 hour trading (Forex is already there), you may want to define the time you use for open and close such as 5 P.M.
+This is a simple and objective price action method to identify your support and resistance zones using a pure market structure.
+You can also use prior day highs and lows for your financial instrument but with markets heading to 24-hour trading (Forex is already there), you may want to define the time you use for open and close such as 5 P.M.
 New York.

 Don’t get too caught up in exact price points with your lines.
 Remember these are zones.
 Price is rarely perfect.